 The SOFLA Team

 The SOFLA project team coordinates SOFLA workshops and activities under the direction of project director Dr. Daniel Morris.
-Other members of the project team include:
+As we re-instate SOFLA in 2015, we are looking for new members of the project team.

 Join us on February 5, 2015 at 4:30 p.m. for a SOFLA organizational meeting in the Meese Room of the Hannon Library on the SOU campus.